YuqinGuan/EITP40-finalProject/README.md

 Run [`script.py`](/script.py) which will detect characters from image by running [`char_detection.py`](/char_detection.py).

-Also implemented a class if that is preferrable to use.

 ## Image Processing

 Input is a `JPG/PNG` image, which is processed to detect individual characters/letters.
 The input image should be taken with evenly distributed light on the paper.